Islamic design

 Background planting in a public area Three photos illustrating public planting

-In the eighties or nineties this policy was changed to water obtained from sewage treated effluent.
-This water was safely produced and its use managed.
 It was an extremely valuable addition to counter the growing water problem in the State.
-The application of sewage treated effluent water was relegated to areas where the public wouldn’t have direct access due to concerns for their safety, the planting being mainly associated with structured arrangements along the road system – roundabouts and medians particularly.
+The application of sewage treated effluent water was relegated to areas where the public wouldn’t have direct access due to concerns some had for their safety with the application of this new resource.
+As a consequence, planting was mainly associated with structured arrangements along the road system – specifically roundabouts and medians though these were, coincidentally, great gathering places in the hot summer nights for those involved in this type of work.
 Previously effluent treated water was used only on some areas of agricultural land.
 At one stage the Ministry of Municipal Affairs had their workers associated with watering tested to ensure they were not being adversely affected by working with the effluent water.
 These workers were found to be significantly more healthy than the control group against which they were tested.
 But I digress…

 Median planting in the New District of Doha Median planting

-The first photograph illustrates the character of the first steps in median planting with a single specimen planted lineally along the centre strip.
+Here, the character of the first steps in median planting is illustrated with a single specimen planted lineally along the centre strip.
 This developed rapidly along medians such as the second photo taken on one of the radial roads serving Doha.
 This is one of the later developed roads as it was relatively generous in terms of its width.
 I think I photographed it between the ‘C’ and ‘D’ ring roads south of the centre of Doha.
 Earlier developed roads such as the Rayyan Road were constrained by existing development so the central reservation could only take palms and lighting systems.
 Sometimes grass was introduced, the whole system being watered from tankers.

 Median planting